apache/arrow/cd/README.md

 ### Queue

-Because of the nature of how the CI services work, the scheduling of happens through an additional git repository, which acts like job queue for the builds.
+Because of the nature of how the CI services work, the scheduling of happens through an additional git repository, which acts like a job queue for the builds.
-A job is a git commit on a particular git branch, containing only the required configuration file to run the CI build.
+A job is a git commit on a particular git branch, containing only the required configuration file to run the CI build (currently `.travis.yml` or `appveyor.yml`).

 ### Scheduler